FelipeFernandesLeandro/TradeTrail/README.md

 * **UI/UX Best Practices:** Focus on creating a fluid and intuitive user experience, with visual feedback (Lottie animations, loading states) and clear navigation.
 * **State Management in Compose:** Use of `StateFlow`, `MutableState`, and other Compose state primitives to manage UI state effectively, reactively, and predictably.

+## 📲 Test the Application!

+You can download and install the APK directly on your Android device via the project's [Releases page](https://github.com/FelipeFernandesLeandro/TradeTrail/releases).
+This allows for a quick way to see the app in action without needing to build it from source.

 ## 🚀 How to Build and Run

 1. Clone this repository: `git clone https://github.com/FelipeFernandesLeandro/TradeTrail.git`